daveta/analytics/telemetry_enhancements/TelemetryEnhancements.md

 There are three new components  added to the SDK.
 All components log using the *IBotTelemetryClient* interface which can be overridden with a custom implementation.

 - A  Bot Framework Middleware component (*TelemetryLoggerMiddleware*) that will log when messages are received, sent, updated or deleted.
 User override for custom logging.
-- *TelemetryLuisClient* class.
+- *TelemetryLuisRecognizer* class.
 User can override for custom logging.
-The client is derived from the `LuisClient`.
 - *TelemetryQnAMaker*  class.
 User can override for custom logging.

 **Requirements**